sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

 {width=10%,float=left}
 ![](images/12/thumbnail.png)

-One of the more consumer-oriented features introduced in iOS8 is that of the Health app.
+One of the more consumer-oriented features introduced in iOS 8 is that of the Health app.
 It was featured in the keynote at WWDC and has received a fair amount of hype since that point.
 In fact some of the world's biggest names in healthcare have already put their names behind it as being a huge step forward